 How much work you want done in the bathroom depends on how you primarily use the bathroom.
 Cameron Snyder, president, Roomscapes Luxury Design Center, Boston, Mass., and past-president of the National Kitchen & Bath Association (NKBA) says, “If the bathroom is a place where you quickly shower, brush your teeth looking at a shower mirror and go, the materials and colors will be different than if it is a place where you go to spend a couple hours with candles and soft music so you can unwind from the week.”

 Bathroom renovation projects for most homeowners are simply an upgrade of a toilet, shower, or bathtub.
 You might want to complement the paint job by adding a different color paint to the door trim or replace the window shade with a shade highlighted by a floral design.
+This can be easily done by installing a patterned or coloured window film.
 How much work you need done also determines whether you perform the bathroom renovation project yourself or you hire a licensed home improvement contractor to get the job done right.

 Do You Want to Install a New Countertop?